2BAB/ScratchPaper/README.md

 [English][[中文说明]](./README_zh.md)

-ScratchPaper is a Gradle Plugin helps distinguish the variant/version/git-commit-id by adding a launcher icon overlay, powered by [Polyfill](https://github.com/2BAB/Polyfill).
+ScratchPaper is a Gradle Plugin helps distinguish the variant/version/git-commit-id by adding a launcher icon overlay, powered by [New Variant/Artifact API](https://developer.android.com/studio/build/extend-agp) & [Polyfill](https://github.com/2BAB/Polyfill).

 ## How does it work?